Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

-This free crochet unicorn pattern is very special to me because it was first published on Bella Coco website, which was a big deal for me as I love her work so much!
-Those of you who know Bella Coco will understand how super excited I was when she agreed to have me as a guest designer on her blog!
-Anyway, I am now able to share this Amigurumi unicorn pattern with you on my blog so grab a cuppa and get started! πŸ™‚
+This free unicorn crochet pattern is very special to me because it was first published on Bella Coco website.
+Those of you who know Bella Coco will understand how super excited I was when she agreed to have me as a guest crochet designer on her blog!

-Finished size from tip of the horn to toes: 32cm / 12.5 inches when using 3mm; C/2 hook
+Finished size from tip of the horn to toes: 32cm / 12.5 inches when using 3mm = C/2 hook and Fine Sport #2 = 4 ply yarn

 – Fine Sport #2 = 4 ply